-Top Specialized Fields in the Interior Designing Industry
+Top Specialized Fields in the Interior Design Industry

-The interior design industry has a range of specialized fields that go beyond simple design tasks of enhancing the quality and functionality of interior spaces.
+The interior design industry has a range of specialized fields and niches that go beyond simple design tasks of enhancing the quality and functionality of interior spaces.

 As the industry keeps evolving, interior designers are redefining their roles in the profession, with many of them reassessing what it means to be a professional interior designer.